pmollaei/ProtKernel/README.md

 # ProtKernel
 Here are the necessary information to reproduce the results in the paper titled: ""
+<br /> The preprocessig steps have been described for Chignolin protein step by step.
+For other proteins only the filename of each step has been mentioned.
+You can refer to the corresponding step's description for Chignolin protein.

 ** Chignolin **
 ---